Ayam Cemani

 The Ayam Cemani is a rare breed of chicken from Indonesia.
 They have a dominant gene that causes hyperpigmentation (fibromelanosis), making the chicken mostly black, including feathers, beak, and internal organs.
 The Cemani is a very popular gamecock for cockfighting in Bali because their thighs have much more muscle compared to other chickens, which leads to them being much faster.
-It is also known for being extremely expensive compared to other breeds and can go up to $9000 for an adult and $16 for an egg.

 Etymology

 Ayam means "chicken" in Indonesian, while cemani (originally a Javanese word) means "thoroughly black" (down to the bones).

 Origin

 As a pure Indonesian breed, the breed originated from the island of Java, Indonesia, and has probably been used since the 12th century for religious and mystical purposes.

 The breed was described by Dutch colonial settlers and first imported to Europe in 1998 by Dutch breeder Jan Steverink.
 Currently, this breed of chicken is kept in the Netherlands, Belgium, Germany, Slovakia, Sweden, Italy, USA and the Czech Republic.
 Ayam Cemani may have also been brought to Europe by Dutch seamen.